 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

-Toilets - including access and baby change facilities - are available at the Welcome Centre, the Stables and the Kitchen Garden, on a one in/one out basis.
+Toilets - including access and baby change facilities - are available at the Welcome Centre, the lower corridor of the house, the Stables and the Kitchen Garden, on a one in/one out basis.
 These are sanitized at least three times a day by a professional cleaning company.

 Our shop and plant sales are open from 11am daily.